leegaughanbrown/docs/src/pages/en/framework/grids.md

 These properties are set to : `xfr yfr` where x and y are the 2 fractional values.

-> NB: properties will equal fractional values, like `--o-grid-columns-3-3` don't exist in the OxyProps framework.
+> NB: properties with equal fractional values, like `--o-grid-columns-3-3` don't exist in the OxyProps framework.

 #### Usage